defi-wonderland/handbook/sites/wonderland/docs/development/frontend/best-practices.md

 ```

 :::tip
-Depending on the chosen component (in this case, a button), it will function the same as using a button with all the properties it can inherit.
+Depending on the chosen component (in this case, a button), it will function similarly to using a button, inheriting all its properties.
 :::

 ### Use [**`theme`**](https://mui.com/system/experimental-api/css-theme-variables/#usage) property and dark/light mode from the MUI context

-When implementing colors from a theme, it's important to use the defined theme variables rather than hardcoding color values in HEX or RGB.
+When implementing colors from a theme, it's essential to use the defined theme variables rather than hard-coding colour values in hexadecimal (hex) or RGB format.
 This approach ensures that your components automatically adapt to theme changes, such as switching between light and dark modes, by relying on the project's color palette.

 This promotes greater consistency across the project.